wp-plugins/wp-grins-ssl/readme.txt

 3. Look for 'Smilies' and check boxes as desired.
 (Comments are activated by default)

 == Changelog ==

+= 4.2 =
+* 2012 June 02, by Ipstenu
+* bbPress refining (testing with 2.1 as well since that's a thing)

 = 4.1 =
 * 2012 May 07, by Ipstenu